synopsys-sig/ATOR-Burp/README.md

 ## Getting Started

+1. Install Java and Maven
-1. Clone the repository
+2. Clone the repository
+3. Run the "mvn clean install" command in cloned repo of where pom.xml is present
-2. Make a jar file from the cloned project
+4. Take the generated jar with dependencies from the target folder

 ### Prerequisites